Connecting with Vulnerable road users – a public health inspired approach to motorcycle safety

 - Acknowledge that traditional enforcement approaches alone weren’t sufficient

-- Create engagement messaging that resonated with both motorcyclists and other drivers
+- Create engagement messaging which resonated with both motorcyclists and other drivers

 Forming Partnerships

 Collaboration proved essential to our campaign’s success.
-We partnered with our local road safety partnerships to expand reach and acknowledge that reaching all types of rider is sometimes better coming from a different messenger.
-These partnerships allowed us to access wider audiences, share resources and combine expertise.
+We partnered with our local road safety partnerships to expand reach and acknowledge that to achieve our ambition of communicating to all types of rider, it is sometimes better coming from a different messenger.
+These partnerships were critical in enabling us to access wider audiences, share resources and combine expertise.

 Evidence and Evaluation